 The process of installing the IDE Integration packages depends on your IDE.

 We recommend installing the SpecFlow Visual Studio extension (IDE Integration), as this is the most convenient way of working with SpecFlow.
-An overview of the features provided by the integration can be found here.
+Find out how to install and use this extension here.

 MonoDevelop/XamarinStudio/Visual Studio for Mac¶

 We don’t maintain our own extension for MonoDevelop/XamarinStudio/Visual Studio for Mac.
 But our amazing community created on at https://github.com/straighteight/SpecFlow-VS-Mac-Integration.

 We currently don’t have our own extension for VSCode.

 For creating new projects, we recommend to use our .NET templates.